Glaciology and Climate Change Research Group

 The following scientists at the Scott Polar Research Institute are involved in the activities of this research group:

-Examples of current research projects can be found in Polar Physical Science section of the latest edition of SPRI Review.
-There is also a more complete list.
+Examples of current research projects can be found in the Project Index.

 Members of the group have written a number of scientific papers on a number of aspects of glaciology and its links with our changing environment.
 In addition, Institute staff have also edited books concerning glaciology.